The 8 Best AI Tools for Consultants in 2026 (By Category)

 A small boutique firm of 3-7 people needs tools that let associates run the front half of the engagement so the lead consultant only polishes.
 Audity's Team plan is built for exactly this: structured intake, multi-stakeholder scoring, branded deliverables, role-based handoffs.
 A growing firm of 8-25 with multiple lead consultants needs the same workflow at higher seat counts plus cross-engagement governance.
 Both sizes use Audity's Team plan.
 The difference is seat count and engagement throughput, not platform.

-Are compliance audit tools like Fieldguide useful for AI transformation consulting?
+Are compliance audit tools like Fieldguide useful for AI advisory work?

 Do I need AI consulting tools if I already use ChatGPT and Google Docs?